NOTE: background sound removed since it's no longer 'a novelty' - MIDI file is HERE|

 Obviously, an orchestra sounds VERY BAD when the 'imperfections' are too great.
 One or more instruments grossly out of time, or grossly out of tune, sticks out like a sore thumb and severely detracts from the remainder of the orchestra.
 I certainly wouldn't want to be THAT musician (even though woodwind players can always blame a 'cracked reed' if they want to).
 Yet, unless an infinitesimally small imperfection is present, the orchestra won't sound right either.
 Fortunately, the physics of the instruments themselves, and the inability of people to tune them PERFECTLY within 6 decimal places of accuracy, automatically cause the necessary imperfections to occur.

-For those of you who would like to know, Windows '95 maps GENERAL MIDI channel #10 as percussion.
-By using MIDI channel 10 you can invoke various drum sounds by playing particular notes to this MIDI channel.
-The actual mapping of the individual notes to a particular drum sound was unknown to me until I purchased a wave table card and began experimenting to find out how to create the 'drum sounds' that most of the sample MIDI files had in them.
-Once I discovered how to use it, I updated my MIDI files to use the "real" drums.
-I also produced a chart, which you may find useful if you use a note-based MIDI sequence application (like "The NoteWorthy Composer").
+For those of you who would like to know, most synthesizers and sound fonts map GENERAL MIDI channel #10 as percussion.
+This includes how Windows operating systems and programs like Fluidsynth and Timidity invoke the correct wave tables for drum sounds.
+So, by using MIDI channel 10 you can invoke various drum sounds by playing particular notes to this MIDI channel.
+The actual mapping of the individual notes to a particular drum sound was unknown to me, back in the day, until I purchased a wave table card and began experimenting to find out how to create the 'drum sounds' that most of the sample MIDI files had in them.
+Then, with additional information (over time) I produced a chart, which you may find useful if you use a note-based MIDI sequence application (like "The NoteWorthy Composer").
 You can view or download this 'percussion mapping' chart (text only) by mousing-clicking HERE.